Late breaking abstract submission is now open!

-The Scientific Program Committee welcomes the submission of abstracts for the 16th International Symposium on Dendritic Cells.
-The new key dates for abstract submissions will be announced in due course.
+The Scientific Program Committee welcomes the submission of ‘late breaking’ abstracts for the 16th International Symposium on Dendritic Cells.
 The DC2022 symposium will provide scientists and researchers with the opportunity to present, discuss and critique their investigations.
 If you are involved in DC research, we urge you to submit an abstract for presentation consideration.
 The oral and poster sessions will be designed around accepted abstracts.

 - DC development & activation

 - Tumour immunology